tedmiston/tab-transporter/README.md

 ## Misc

-Tested on Mac OS X 10.11.6.
-Other recent versions should work, but have not been tested by me personally.
+Tested on Mac OS X 12.6.3.
+Other recent will most likely work, but have not been tested by me personally.